 The Pittsburgh Foundation, working with BIPOC artists and arts organizations in Pittsburgh, has explored ways to amplify the work and lived experiences of artists of color, while also asking how the artists’ experiences could inform practices at larger arts institutions that may lead to more collaborative partnerships between BIPOC artists and arts organizations.
 By supporting both the people and the inquiry, this program aims to foster better understanding, accountability and the advancement of actionable transformation in Pittsburgh’s arts and culture ecosystem.

-This year-long pilot initiative will provide fellowships for artists who have a history working at the intersection of arts, social inquiry/practice and/or activism.
+This two-year-long pilot initiative will provide fellowships for artists who have a history working at the intersection of arts, social inquiry/practice and/or activism.
 Two fellows will work in tandem with arts organizations within Allegheny County, and one fellow will engage in an independent fellowship while collaborating with the fellow group.
 Guided by an anti-oppression facilitator, these fellowships aim to interrogate organizational practices that perpetuate systemic racism in the arts and culture ecosystem while providing a living wage and access to arts-institution resources to Pittsburgh-based BIPOC artists.

 The program goals are to provide two co-fellowship experiences between BIPOC artists and arts organizations within Allegheny County and one self-curated fellowship for an artist who has a history working at the intersection of arts, social inquiry/practice and/or activism: